andremoreira73/prompt_collection/README.md

 ## Contributing

-Feel free to submit pull requests with your own tested prompts!
+Feel free to submit pull requests with your own tested prompts and techniques!
 Please follow the existing format and include:

 - Clear description of the prompt's purpose
 - Usage instructions